 The previous section exploits time-series variation to shed more light on the mechanism behind the link between sustainability and risk adjusted performance.
 A cross-sectional implication of the mechanism we put forward in this paper is that long-term investors should have benefited more from the demand-induced price pressure on high sustainability stocks.
 Long-term investors trade less frequently and are thus more likely to hold on to the stocks with good sustainability characteristics.
-This implies that the performance benefits from demand-driven price pressure should have predominantly benefited long-term investors.14 We proxy for long term orientation using portfolio turnover.
-We examine the hypothesis that long-term investors benefited more strongly from the price impact on high sustainability stocks (Hypothesis 2b) by interacting the sustainability footprints with tercile dummies15 of Turnover.
-In line with the previous analysis, we use Sharpe ratio and Alpha FF5 as dependent variables.
+This implies that the performance benefits from demand-driven price pressure on high sustainability stocks should have predominantly benefited long-term investors.17 We proxy for long term orientation using portfolio turnover and examine the hypothesis that long-term investors benefited more strongly from the price impact on high sustainability stocks (Hypothesis H2b) by interacting the sustainability footprints with tercile dummies of Turnover.18 In line with the previous analysis, we use Sharpe ratio and Alpha FF5 as dependent variables.
 The results are reported in Table 7.